I. Introductory Words

 The inability of the state to effectively counter the road traffic injuries in the country is conditioned by the following factors:

-● many state institutions are responsible for BDP in Bulgaria.
+● many state institutions are responsible for Road Safety in Bulgaria.
 Responsibility is therefore shared.
 Interaction and coordination between them is of key importance, but this is where an organizational and legislative deficit is found here;

-● collecting information on crashes, analyzing it and proposing measures to limit road traffic accidents is carried out by a state authority (MoI), which is contrary to good practices for analysis and counteraction to road traffic injuries;
+● collecting information on crashes, analyzing it and proposing measures to limit road traffic accidents is carried out by a state authority (Ministry of Interior Affairs), which is contrary to good practices for analysis and counteraction to road traffic injuries;

-● The control over the activities of the institutions responsible for BAV is carried out by themselves.
+● the control over the activities of the institutions responsible for Road Safety is carried out by themselves.

 ● information on the causes of the occurrence of an accident is exported to the public space incorrectly, with the different institutions transferring their responsibilities;